mithril-security/aicert/README.md

 We are well aware that AICert is not a silver bullet, as to have a fully trustworthy process, it requires scrutiny of both our code and the code and data of the AI builder.

-However, by combining both, one can have a solid foundation for the AI supply chain.
+However, by combining both, we can have a solid foundation for the AI supply chain.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>